grand-rick/C-plus-plus/week4/README.md

 1. __Public inheritance__ makes public members of the base class public in the derived class, and the protected members of the base class remain protected in the derived class.
 2. __Protected inheritance__ makes the public and protected members of the base class protected in the derived class.

+3. __Private inheritance__ makes the public and protected members of the base class private in the derived class.